 3. Allow for real-time updates

 It takes time for your guests to discover your restaurant and browse the menu.
-The last thing they want, is to find out the items they decided to order are unavailable.
+The last thing they want is to find out the items they decided to order are unavailable.
 Avoid this situation by choosing a menu solution that allows you to make real-time updates from a mobile device.
-This will keep your guests happy while also saving you time.
+This way, your guests will have access to an accurate menu, and they’ll have a smoother experience as a result.

 4. Include your branding

 You spend plenty of time and money creating the perfect ambience and guest experience in your establishment.
-For takeout guests though, your menu is the only window into the experience your restaurant provides.
+However, for guests who order for pickup or delivery, your menu is the only window into the experience your restaurant provides.
 Ensure that your menu captures the personality of your establishment by customizing it with your logo, fonts, and colours.

 Speaking of your own branding, check out Takeout and delivery: Why you should offer your own (and how).